 o SIRIUS Satellite Radio and Roadside Assistance, so that they can provide our customers with products and services on a trial or fee-for-service basis from these businesses;

-o Maritz and JD Power, so that these businesses may request information from customers concerning the quality of our services and products as well as conduct market research so that we can better understand our customers and their needs.3
+o Maritz, JD Power, and Ipsos Loyalty GmbH, so that these businesses may request information from customers concerning the quality of our services and products as well as conduct market research so that we can better understand our customers and their needs.3

 On rare occasions, we may disclose customer personal information without customer knowledge or consent where we are required or permitted by law to do so.
 When we are required or permitted by law to provide information, we take reasonable steps to verify the lawful authority (where applicable) for the collection and we disclose only the information that is legally required or otherwise permitted to be disclosed.

 We may share personal information with our service providers and business partners when necessary to perform services on our or on the customer’s behalf, such as: